Trash and yard waste are picked up in College Hill each Friday. When Friday is a city holiday, collections are made a day early, on Thursday.

 Recycling: Alternate Fridays only

-Recycling and bulk items (things too big to fit into the city’s 90-gallon residential trash cans) are picked up on alternate Fridays only (marked in red on the calendar below).
+Recycling and bulk items (things too big to fit into the city’s 90-gallon residential trash cans) are picked up on alternate Fridays only (marked in red on the calendar above).

 Click here for complete information on recycling in Greensboro.
 Click here for a printable list of accepted recyclables.
 You also can drop off recyclables at any of 20 recycling drop-off locations: GSO Recycling Drop Off Locations.